JSTOR-Labs/plant-humanities/Contrayerva/README.md

        author="Ashley Buchanan">

 ### Drake’s Root
 In September of 1580, explorer Francis Drake became the first Englishman to circumnavigate the globe.
-During his three-year journey, Drake sailed west from England, through the Straits of Magellan (southern Chile), up the west coast of South America to Peru, and finally as far north as present-day California before crossing the Pacific Ocean.
+During his three-year journey, Drake sailed west from England, through the <span data-mouseover-map-flyto="-45.56520925271492, -69.8574999781909">Straits of Magellan (southern Chile),</span> up the west coast of South America to <span data-mouseover-map-flyto="-11.885729425910258, -70.58862061549497">Peru,</span> and finally as far north as present-day <span data-mouseover-map-flyto="34.14627900677548, -124.64135643768574">California</span> before crossing the Pacific Ocean.
 He then travelled through the Moluccas and Java (Indonesia) before rounding the Cape of Good Hope (South Africa) and returning to England.
-Along the way, Drake kept personal notes and drew images of the exotic plants he encountered. (map of New World Plants from Drake’s voyage?)
+Along the way, Drake kept personal notes and drew images of the exotic plants he encountered.
 <param ve-map center="10.167355763494177, -50.17000174655964" zoom="2.5">
 <param ve-map-layer geojson title="Drake's circumnavigation between 1577 and 1580." url="drake.json" show-lables>